The controller server errors are logged in

 If there are any additional directories that should specifically be exposed from the host to the container that playbooks run in, you can specify those in the Paths to Expose to Isolated Jobs

 field of the Jobs setting scren, or in the REST API at

 The primary file you may want to add to

 /var/lib/awx/.ssh, if your playbooks need to use keys or settings defined there.

 The above fields can be found in the Jobs Settings window:

-By default, Tower only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
+By default, the controller only shows instances in a VPC that have an Elastic IP (EIP) associated with them.
 To see all of your VPC instances, perform the following steps:

 Click on the group that has the Source set to AWS, and click on the Source tab.

 Source Variables box, enter:

 Next, save and then trigger an update of the group.
 Once this is done, you should be able to see all of your VPC instances.